Modeselektor

 Modeselektor is a German electronic music duo consisting of Gernot Bronsert and Sebastian Szary.
+They have collaborated with acts including Thom Yorke, Otto von Schirach, Siriusmo, Paul St. Hilaire, TTC, Puppetmastaz and Maxïmo Park.
+They have released several albums in collaboration with the German musician Apparat under the name Moderat.

 History

-The group members met in 1992 in Berlin with group member Szary performing live acid house music at illegal underground parties, under the moniker Fundamental Knowledge.
+Bronsert and Szary members met in 1992 in Berlin, when Szary was performing live acid house music at illegal underground parties under the moniker Fundamental Knowledge.
 The group says, "After the Wall came down, everywhere in Germany and especially East Germany there was a lot of chaos, anarchy."
-Both soon joined forces and began creating music as Modeselektor, a name taken from a function on the Roland Space Echo analog delay effects unit.
+They soon began creating music as Modeselektor, a name taken from a function on the Roland Space Echo effects unit.

-In 1999 Modeselektor signed its first remix contract and began working with Pfadfinderei, a Berlin-based VJ and design collective.
-In 2000 Modeselektor met Ellen Allien, making BPitch Control their home label.
-Modeselektor has also been involved in collaborative efforts; Moderat - a musical collaboration between Modeselektor and Apparat, Pfadselektor - a music/visual collaboration between Modeselektor and Pfadfinderei, and with Rhythm & Sound's Paul St. Hillaire.
+In 1999, Modeselektor signed their first remix contract and began working with Pfadfinderei, a Berlin-based VJ and design collective.
+In 2000, Modeselektor met Ellen Allien, making BPitch Control their home label.
+In 2002, Modeselektor and Apparat formed the supergroup Moderat; in 2003, they released their first EP, followed by four full-length albums between 2009 and 2022.
+Modeselektor also has collaborations with Pfadfinderei as Pfadselektor, and with Rhythm & Sound's Paul St. Hillaire.
 They have produced sound installations at the Centre Pompidou in Paris and lectured at the Merz Akademie in Stuttgart.
+Modeselektor is a favourite group of Radiohead's singer, Thom Yorke.